darkeclipz/blog/content/posts/mandelbrot-rust.md

 $$
 \mathrm{abs}({z}) = |\ Re(z)\ | + i|\ Im(z)\ |
 $$
-The absolute bars are already used to indicate the conjugate of $z$, so I have named the function $\mathrm{abs}$ just to be clear.
+The absolute bars are already used to indicate the argument of $z$, so I have named the function $\mathrm{abs}$ just to be clear.

 We will implement this as another trait: